BMG Rights Management has acquired the song catalog of Harry Nilsson. On November 14, 2022, BMG released the following announcement:

 Nilsson’s career began in 1960s Los Angeles, where he penned hits for The Monkees and Three Dog Night.
 He explored Baroque Pop and recorded pristine vocals on albums like Pandemonium Shadow Show and Aerial Ballet.
 In 1971, he released the seminal Nilsson Schmilsson, which was nominated for four Grammys.
 His chart-topping cover of ‘Without You’ is one of the most vital moments in 1970s music.
 His 1971 album and film The Point is a triumph of imagination, an enduring fable of the nature of belonging.
 His timeless interpretations of the Great American Songbook on 1973’s A Little Touch of Schmilsson in the Night broke new ground for musicians of the era.

 Nilsson's music continues to inspire other artists, who see him as a beacon of authenticity and artistry.
 John Lennon and Paul McCartney called him their "favorite American group," and artists from Carly Rae Jepsen to Harry Styles have cited him as an inspiration.
-His music is indelibly linked to movies and TV shows like Goodfellas ("Jump Into The Fire"), Reservoir Dogs "Coconut"), Russian Doll ("Gotta Get Up"), Forrest Gump ("Everybody's Talkin'"), You've Got Mail ("The Puppy Song") and many more.
+His music is indelibly linked to movies and TV shows like Goodfellas ("Jump into the Fire"), Reservoir Dogs "Coconut"), Russian Doll ("Gotta Get Up"), Forrest Gump ("Everybody's Talkin'"), You've Got Mail ("The Puppy Song") and many more.
 The breadth and depth of Harry Nilsson's catalog continues to charm new generations.

 The Nilssons' team was led by John Rudolph of 1.618 Industries, Inc. (formerly Music Analytics, a leading music IP advisor) with counsel provided by Jason Karlov and Amanda Taber of Barnes & Thornburg.